lara-zeus/bolt/README.md

 </p>

-### this package was extracted from a client project, working on making it stable.
-if you think this has potential, star the project to let me know :)
+_if you think this has potential, star the project to let me know :)_

 ### todo:
-- [ ] use filament as possible and replace zeus components
+- [x] use filament as possible and replace zeus components
-- [ ] more flexibility on adding custom fields
+- [x] more flexibility on adding custom fields
-- [ ] integrate with laravel auth
+- [x] integrate with laravel auth
-- [ ] add Categories
+- [x] add Categories
 - [ ] integrate with shield or other solution for permissions
-- [ ] use blade icons and replace SVGs
+- [x] use blade icons and replace SVGs

 ## Support Filament